 120 5E 115

-Example of converting a chart direction to a compass
+Convertion of chart direction (True) to a

 True Var Mag Dev Compass